Shri Ram Chandra Mission: Organization

 Shri Ram Chandra Mission was registered in India in the year 1945 by Ram Chandra of Shahjahanpur, also known as "Babuji".
 He had taken the name Ram Chandra after his teacher of the system Ram Chandra of Fatehgarh, also known as "Lalaji".
 Babuji was succeeded as president and spiritual Master of SRCM by Parthasarathi Rajagopalachari.
 Following his death on 20 December 2014, Kamlesh D. Patel became president of SRCM and the fourth spiritual Master of the Sahaj Marg system.
 The organization was also registered as SRCM USA in California in 1997.

 Shri Ram Chandra Mission claims to have spread this system of meditation amongst millions of people across 160 countries worldwide.
-Books published by SRCM have been translated to over twenty languages and read widely across the world.
+Books published by SRCM have been translated to over twenty languages and are read widely across the world.
 The Spiritual Hierarchy Publication Trust (SHPT) was registered on 8 April 2009, with its headquarters at Kolkata, India.
 The SHPT undertakes all publication activities under license from the Shri Ram Chandra Mission (SRCM) and the Sahaj Marg Spirituality Foundation (SMSF).

 Shri Ram Chandra Mission is an NGO recognized by the United Nations Department of Public Information (UNDPI) as a "non-profit organization" in Denmark, the United States and India.

 Kanha Shanti Vanam

-Kanha Shanti Vanam is a spiritual centre with integrated township located 25 kms from Rajiv Gandhi International Airport in Chegur Village, Ranga Reddy District, Hyderabad, spanning 1,200 acres.
+Kanha Shanti Vanam is a spiritual centre with integrated township located 25 kms from Rajiv Gandhi International Airport in Kanha Village, Ranga Reddy District, Hyderabad, spanning 1,200 acres.
 It supports extended spiritual training and mentorship programmes.
 The centre also boasts of environmental initiatives including water conservation and saving endangered plant species.

 Activities

 In February 2020 Ram Nath Kovind, the President of India, visited Kanha Shanti Vanam, the global headquarters of Shri Ram Chandra Mission, and unveiled the meditation center, which the organization claims is the largest in the world.
-In connection with the center there is a learning center for children between the ages of 3 and 13, and a cricket stadium.
+In connection with the center there is a learning center for children between the ages of 3 and 18, and a cricket stadium.

 SRCM in collaboration with the United Nations Information Centre for India and Bhutan hosts the "All India Essay Writing Event", an annual essay writing event for school and college students across the country.
 Prizes are awarded for national and state level winners.
 In 2014, a total of 185,751 students from 11,857 schools and colleges across India took part in this annual contest.
 In 2017, the event was hosted with participants writing essays in English, Hindi, Bengali, Gujarati, Kannada, Marathi, Malayalam, Oriya, Punjabi, Tamil and Telugu.

 Shri Ram Chandra Mission, Kanha Shanti Vanam, was awarded the "Haritha Mitra" (Green Friend) Award by the Telangana government in 2016, in recognition of exemplary contribution to the greening movement undertaken by the Government of Telangana by Deputy Chief Minister Mahmood Ali of Telangana State, India.

 In December 2017, Ram Nath Kovind, the then President of India, E.S.L.
 Narasimhan, Governor of Andhra Pradesh and Telangana, visited SRCM's Kanha Shanti Vanam Ashram and planted the 100,000th tree with Kamlesh Patel under the Green Kanha initiative.